History of autism: Dementia praecox and related conditions

-The term dementia praecox (premature dementia) was first used by German psychiatrist Heinrich Schüle in 1880, and also by 1891 by Arnold Pick, a Czech professor of psychiatry at Charles University in Prague.
+The term dementia praecox (premature dementia) was first used by German psychiatrist Heinrich Schüle in 1880, and also by 1891 by Arnold Pick, a Czech professor of psychiatry.

 Scottish psychiatrist Thomas Clouston in his 1883 book Clinical Lectures on Mental Diseases, described a new condition he called psychoneurosis.
 His description covered what is today considered the schizophrenia and autism spectrums - what others had considered "dementia praecox".

 The term "dementia praecox" was greatly popularised in 1899 through the sixth edition of German Psychiatrist Emil Kraepelin's book Psychiatrie.
 Ein Lehrbuch für Studirende und Aerzte (Psychiatry.
 A text-book for students and physicians).
 This condition was defined very broadly by today's standards.
 The primary disturbance in dementia praecox was seen to be a disruption in cognitive or mental functioning in attention, memory, and goal-directed behaviour.
-Autistic people often have these attributes and some people diagnosed with this condition would have been considered autistic today.
+Autistic people often have these attributes and some people diagnosed with this condition would be considered autistic today.

 Italian psychiatrist Sante De Sanctis briefly mentioned a condition in a 1906 paper he called dementia praecocissima (very premature dementia), which was a form of dementia praecox that started very early in people's lives.
 He wrote about it in more detail in a 1908 paper.
 It was a very broadly defined condition he considered "very similar to the hebephrenic or catatonic symptom complex of puberty and adolescence."

 Austrian educator Theodor Heller defined a condition called dementia infantilis (infantile dementia) in 1908.
 This condition would go on to be called Heller's syndrome and childhood disintegrative disorder.
 The DSM currently considers it part of autism spectrum disorder.
 It is a rare genetic condition.